vinayyadav36/Vinayyadav36/README.md

 ---

 <h2><strong>🔭 What I’m Currently Learning</strong></h2>
-- Pusuing my Undergraduation in Computer Science speacialization in Artificial Intelligence and Machine Learning
+- Pusuing my Undergraduation in Computer Science speacialization in Artificial Intelligence and Machine Learning <br>
-- Frontend Development (TypeScript + Vite + React + Vue.js + Tailwind CSS + DaisyUi)
+- Frontend Development (TypeScript + Vite + React + Vue.js + Tailwind CSS + DaisyUi)<br>
-- UI/UX Design Thinking (Canva )
+- UI/UX Design Thinking (Canva ) <br>
-- Finance & Excel Dashboards (via case studies)
+- Finance & Excel Dashboards (via case studies , Certification courses and Exam and implementing the knowledge to see growth in my own portfolio) <br>
-- CRM & SEO in Digital Marketing
+- CRM & SEO in Digital Marketing <br>
-- People-Centric Design in HR & SHRM
+- People-Centric Design in HR & SHRM <br>

 Trying to be Consistent with gaining further knowledge in Fields like Finance , AI ML and Marketing
 ---